 Fearless growth: how to disaster-proof your business IT

-90 percent of companies have experienced IT downtime, and half of enterprise employees report losing access to critical data during outages.
+90 percent of companies have experienced business IT downtime, and half of enterprise employees report losing access to critical data during outages.
 Although this sounds scary, disaster-proofing your business isn’t as difficult as it might seem.
-By deploying a range of cloud-ready tools, you can ensure your team are always online and productive, even when severe weather conditions or transport strikes mean they’re stuck working from home.
+By deploying a range of cloud-ready tools, you can ensure your team are always online and productive.
+Even when severe weather conditions or transport strikes mean they’re stuck working from home.

 Here are the top three ways to disaster-proof your business IT so you can focus on what matters most: growth.